This piece is part of Rebel Well: a Starter Survival Guide to a Trumped America for Teens and Emerging Adults.

 SEXUAL HEALTHCARE

-Get current with your STI screenings and general sexual healthcare and ask any sexual partners to do so as well.
-These services may become more costly, more spare or harder to access.
-In addition, if you or a partner have an STI , treatment as soon as possible not only is always a good idea, it’s ever more important when healthcare may become more difficult to access or more costly, particularly for serious infections like HIV or complications like cervical cancer.
-Get up to date with your vaccinations now, too, including for HPV and Hepatitis.
+Get current with your STI screenings and general sexual healthcare and ask any current sexual partners to do so as well.
+These services may become more costly or otherwise harder to access.
+In addition, if you or a partner have an STI, treatment as soon as possible not only is always a good idea, it’s ever more important when healthcare may become more difficult to access, particularly for serious or chronic infections such as HIV.
+Get up to date with your vaccinations now, too, including for HPV; Hepatitis A and B; and mpox.

 With sexual healthcare services — including STI diagnostics and treatment — potentially becoming harder to access or less affordable, safer sex is all the more important.
 If you and your partners don’t already use barriers to reduce the risk of STIs, now is a very good time to take that more seriously and start.